-Increase access to healthy, local foods for all residents in all communities.
+Increase access to healthy, local foods for all residents in all neighbourhoods.

 Building production capacity to support healthy local food demand will require targeted strategies to ensure all residents have access to this food, and can consume it in a manner that is meaningful to them.
 Typically, the "access" and "consumption" components of a local food system require policies and programs that focus on the food environment as part of the local food system.
 Health Canada's 2016 Healthy Eating Strategy states "(e)vidence shows that many factors in our food environment influence our ability to make healthy food choices and to follow a healthy eating pattern.
 The food we have in our homes, schools, grocery stores, restaurants, as well as social influences and food marketing, have a major impact on our choices and make healthy eating a challenge for many of us.
-An increasing number of foods high in calories, fat, sodium and sugars are readily offered in multiple settings, thereby challenging our ability to make healthy choices."174 A "healthy food environment" ensures equitable access to healthy foods through a variety of means including opportunities for food production and food distribution networks, community programs and infrastructure that support healthy eating, along with retail and food service outlets.175 Research shows that built environment components such as the way communities are designed, planned, and zoned significantly influence one's diet and the foods they choose to eat.176 "Experts believe that current food environments are set up so that it is easy for people to eat unhealthy food"177 thereby increasing the prevalence of chronic diseases and conditions.
-It is for this reason that the County of Peterborough has an opportunity to instill supportive policies in the Official Plan to ensure all residents have equal access to healthy local foods, regardless of their income, age, ability, and place of residence.
+An increasing number of foods high in calories, fat, sodium and sugars are readily offered in multiple settings, thereby challenging our ability to make healthy choices."197 A "healthy food environment" ensures equitable access to healthy foods through a variety of means including opportunities for food production and food distribution networks, community programs and infrastructure that support healthy eating, along with retail and food service outlets.198 Research shows that built environment components such as the way communities are designed, planned, and zoned significantly influence one's diet and the foods they choose to eat.199 "Experts believe that current food environments are set up so that it is easy for people to eat unhealthy food"200 thereby increasing the prevalence of chronic diseases and conditions.
+It is for this reason that the